LeSaRDe/neo4j_test/neo4j_uva_testing.md

     2022-06-15 14:41:48.727+0000 INFO  [o.n.k.i.i.s.GenericNativeIndexProvider] [contacts/0b8ad418] Schema index cleanup job started: descriptor=Index( id=16, name='idx_rel_trg_act_1', type='GENERAL BTREE', schema=-[:Relationship Type[0] {PropertyKey[8]}]-, indexProvider='native-btree-1.0' ), indexFile=/data/databases/contacts/schema/index/native-btree-1.0/16/index-16
     ```
     - **Question**: Why did this happen?
 Did we do anything wrong?
+      - Answer: According to some comments from Neo4j, it'd be better to stop the database server safely without crude shut-down.
+We may need to look into this matter more carefully to make sure our current server stopping is appropriate enough, and no recovery is needed when starting up.
   - About 5 or more minutes observing the memory consumed by the server increasing.
 - Memory consumption after loading and indexing
   - After the server starts, without any action, the memory consumption keeps increasing.
 Typically it climbs higher than 300GB, and it can hit more than 360GB.
 And this amount almost hits the memory cap of our computing node.
 What is even worse is that in this situation we couldn't switch to our database *contacts* using `:use contacts`.
     - **Question**: Does this sound normal?
 How much memory should we install in the machine to have this server run without memory stalls?
+      - Answer: A rough answer is that we do need large memory to handle the entire database in memory.
 - **Questions**
   - There are 35,516,052 nodes in the testing data.
 In the output log of loading, it states that "Estimated number of nodes: 38.42 M".
 These two numbers do not match.
 Why?
   - Similarly, the numbers of edges in the initial contact network and the intermediate contact network are 1,402,087,300 and 1,205,361,116 respectively.
 These numbers do not match with what is stated in the log (i.e. "Estimated number of relationships: 3.03 G") either.